pyladies/info/.github/ISSUE_TEMPLATE/sponsorship_template.md

 - What is the event about?

+- What language is your event in?

+- Where is your event Code of Conduct?
+Please provide the link.

 - How does the event tie into the PyLadies [goals and initiatives](https://pyladies.com/about/)?

 - How will support from the PyLadies enhance the event?